Frequently Asked Questions

 Who Do I Contact?

 Browse through the list of therapists.
-Once you find a therapist that you would like to contact, get in touch with them directly through the contact they have provided.
+Once you find a therapist that you would like to contact, get in touch with them directly through the contact they have provided and set up a free consultation.
 Most of our therapists provide an email as well as a telephone number.
 The majority also have a link to their website so you can learn more about their style of therapy and decide if they might be a good match for you.

 In our listing you will find three different categories of credentialing:

 Do You Verify Therapists Credentials?

 Licensed Practitioners – All Licensed Practitioners are verified at their time of listing.
 Licensed Practitioners belong to a Regulatory College with a publicly available register.
 We check to ensure that they are members in good standing with their College when they list with us.
 If you have any concerns you should check the public register of the College that your therapist belongs to.

 Therapists In Training (Pre-Licensed) – We verify that all Therapists In Training are working under the supervision of a Regulated Practitioner at their time of listing and ensure that their supervisor belongs to a Regulatory College.

 Counsellors/Practitioners (Pre-Licensed/Certified) – Our listed Counsellors and Practitioners come from a variety of backgrounds and experience.
 There is no publicly available register to verify these practitioners so instead we review their experience and training in order to list with us.